4 years ago by efnx

 So no doubt you have some level of secret agency access but exactly how much is difficult to say.
 Remember these are companies operating globally and it's in their interests to not be seen as mere extension of US intelligence and foreign policy but at the same time these agencies can very persuasive, etc. etc.

-4 hours ago by cyberlab
+4 years ago by sascha_sl

 Or they just ask, which is essentially how prism already worked for user data.

-5 hours ago by boston_clone
+4 years ago by boston_clone

 Didn't some PRISM documents show that Google's internal use of TLS 1.2 was blocking a more widespread collection of data?